GeneSUN/data-science-engineering/Machine-Learning/model_strategy/Probabilistic Regression/Probabilistic_Model.md

-## 1.Prediction intervals using conformal prediction
+## 1. Prediction intervals using conformal prediction

 Conformal prediction (1) uses a regression model to produce point forecasts, and (2) uses **empirical forecast errors** to construct prediction **intervals**.